by Rosie Greer, Flight Attendant and SWC Member

 - Tell me if our plane is going to be late.

-- Let me know if turbulence is forecast.
+- Let me know about turbulence forecasts.

 - Can someone accompany me to my next gate?